MDJorge/Statistical-Testing-in-Excel/README.md

 # Statistical-Testing-in-Excel

-Workbooks to perform the tests in Hawkes
+Workbooks to perform the tests in Hawkes' Beginning Statistics

 Chapter 1: Data and Problem Solving